tompusey/M5-atom-stickc-Teslachargedooropener/README.md

 # M5-atom-stickc-Teslachargedooropener
-attempting to get tesla charge door opening using 433mhz transmitter and M5stack stuff.
+Tesla charge door opening, using cheap 433mhz transmitter and M5stack stuff.
 Arduino files for atom (works with lite and atomU) and M5stick in [[release](https://github.com/tompusey/M5-atom-stickc-Teslachargedooropener/releases/)]